 Joanie Demer |

-Target's In-Store Coupon Policy Changed — Here's How it Affects You
+Target's In-Store Coupon Policy Changed — Here's How It Affects You

-The Krazy Coupon Lady is an independent service supported by advertising.
-Most of the offers appearing on our site are from companies from which we receive compensation.
-We may receive a small payment from an affiliate if you click a link to purchase a product.
-Sometimes a post is sponsored by the maker of the product, and we receive a fee for the post.
-Learn More.
+The Krazy Coupon Lady is an ad-supported service.
+Many offers on our site contain affiliate links, and we may earn a small commission if you make a purchase using them.
+Some posts are sponsored by the maker of the product, and we receive a fee for the post.
+See our full advertiser disclosure.

 They keep tinkering with the Target coupon policy.
 And of course, this means couponers have to relearn the rules with Target in-store coupons.